Contractor-x/VALS/README.md

 ## Credits

-Made with ❤️ for the best frontend developer in the world!
+Developed for the best Frontend Developer in the world!

 ## 📝 License